• Skip to primary navigation

 Pressure Build-Up in the Bottles

 The main culprit behind exploding bottles is pressure.
-Both kombucha and beer are carbonated beverages, meaning that they give off CO2.
-When carbon dioxide doesn’t have enough room to expand into well, you have an infamous bottle bomb on your hands.
+Kombucha and beer are carbonated beverages, meaning they give off CO2.
+When carbon dioxide doesn't have enough room to expand, you have an infamous bottle bomb on your hands.

 Adding Too Much Sugar to the Second Ferment